bhanuteja-2003/Forex-System-API-Development/README.md

 - Nest.js: A progressive Node.js framework for building efficient and scalable server-side applications.
 - Axios: A promise-based HTTP client for making HTTP requests.
 - Swagger: A tool for documenting and testing RESTful APIs.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this template to fit your specific project requirements and add any additional information as needed.